pkunjam/pkunjam/README.md

 ### About

 I am a computer science undergraduate and I am passionate about developing and evaluating new technologies using VR/AR.
-My career aspiration is to become an independent scientist.
+My career aspiration is to become a research scientist.
 My research interest lies in the area of Human-Computer Interaction, Augmented Reality, Virtual Reality, Computer Graphics, and Robotics.

 I have worked with renowned organizations for my internships such as Johns Hopkins University, MIT Media Lab, and University of Canterbury.